Art

 Digital recreation of the Savarin project by British architect Thomas Heatherwick.

-In the field of architecture, the Savarin project, to which the museum belongs, is one of the largest urban development projects in central Prague, covering an area of 15,000 m².
-It includes the reconstruction of existing historic buildings and the creation of a new public space with green areas and commercial areas.
-The project was led by Thomas Heatherwick, known for works such as Little Island Park in New York, a green space elevated above the Hudson River by 132 concrete columns.
+In the field of architecture, the Savarin project, to which the museum belongs, is one of the largest urban development projects in the center of Prague, covering an area of 15,000 m².
+It includes the reconstruction of existing historic buildings and the creation of a new public space with green areas and commercial spaces.
+The project manager is Thomas Heatherwick, known for works such as Little Island Park in New York, a green space elevated above the Hudson River by 132 concrete columns.

 stats